Data as a Lever: A Neighbouring Datasets Perspective on Predictive Multiplicity: Multiplicity and Data Imputation

 \subsection{Stronger Control with More Missing Values}

 We start with the relationship between overlapping coefficients and the resulting multiplicity for data imputation, in Figure \ref{fig:imputation_correlation}.
-As expected, we observe negative correlations, particularly at smaller missing value ratios where the neighbouring dataset assumption holds.
+As expected, we observe negative correlations.

-The most intriguing results, however, come from our multiplicity-aware algorithms.
+A more intriguing result, however, comes from our multiplicity-aware algorithms.
 In Figure \ref{fig:imputation_onestep}, we present the average accuracy and resulting multiplicity across all random seeds and imputation techniques, evaluated over varying levels of missing data.
 Our techniques consistently achieve the lowest (or highest) multiplicity, but what stands out is that these trends become more pronounced at higher missing value ratios.
 With more missing data, the number of plausible imputations---and thus neighbouring datasets---increases.
 This leads to many neighbouring datasets varying substantially in downstream multiplicity, making our multiplicity-aware methods more valuable.